‘Tell me, what is it you plan to do with your one wild and precious life?’ ~ Mary Oliver.

-Art therapy is a form of individual, family and group psychotherapy, where clients engage in visual artmaking processes with a highly trained art therapist, within a therapeutic relationship.
+Art Psychotherapy is a form of individual, family and group psychotherapy, where clients engage in visual art making processes with a highly trained art therapist, within a therapeutic relationship.

 Arts therapy or arts psychotherapy uses creative modalities, including visual art-making, drama, and dance/movement within a therapeutic relationship to improve and inform physical, mental and emotional well-being.
 Most Art Psychotherapists utilise the visual arts and often use the title Art Therapist or Art psychotherapist.
 This profession has been recognised and regulated around the world by organisations, such as the British Association of Art Therapists and the Health Professions Council and in the USA by the American Art Therapy Association.
-Arts therapists working with dance/movement or drama in their work are also recognised and regulated in other parts of the world by separate professional bodies, and may use titles such as dance/movement therapist, or dramatherapist.
+Art Therapists working with dance/movement ,or drama in their work are also recognised and regulated in other parts of the world by separate professional bodies, and may use titles such as dance/movement therapist, or Drama Therapist.

-Increasingly other countries are recognising the need for regulating principles for the many creative therapies within one professional overseeing body such as ANZATA.
 All arts therapies are traditionally based on psychoanalytic, or psychodynamic principles, and most Art Therapists utilise varied evidence based theoretical frameworks in their work.
 These traditions include depth analytic, humanistic, behavioural, systemic, and integrative approaches.

 HOW DOES ART THERAPY + ARTS PSYCHOTHERAPY WORK?